dbhi/dbhi/README.md

 - MAMBO must be recursively cloned.
 - To get DynamoRIO, a release tarball can be downloaded or it can be built from sources.

-> NOTE: If GHDL, VUnit and/or DynamoRIO installed in custom locations, these can be provided through `PATH`, `PYTHONPATH` and/or `DYNAMORIO_HOME`, respectively.
+> NOTE: If GHDL, VUnit and/or DynamoRIO are installed in custom locations, these can be defined through `PATH`, `PYTHONPATH` and/or `DYNAMORIO_HOME`, respectively.

 > NOTE: Building DynamoRIO with `g++-8` fails on `amd64`.
 Using `g++-6` or `g++-7` is suggested.